- We are increasing independence and oversight of our Professional Conduct function

 Committee and Tribunal members are to be appointed following nomination by the Nominations and Governance Committee.

 We are currently updating our professional compliance framework which includes the Chartered Accountants ANZ By-Laws, Regulations and Policies to enable the above changes.
-We expect to ask members to vote on the By-Law changes in early 2016
+We expect to ask members to vote on the By-Law changes in mid 2016

 About Professional Conduct